Moving Timeline: Schedule Every Day of Your Move for Minimal Stress

 - Plan for how you’ll use up leftover food.
 While you can pack pantry staples and move them with you, that’s not as practical for anything that needs to stay refrigerated or frozen.
 Take stock of the fridge, and plan meals that will use things up over the next three weeks.

 - It’s also time to officially change your address.
 Head to the USPS website to complete their change-of-address form.
 You should be able to pick the date that your mail begins forwarding to your new address.
-You should also now contact your bank, homeowners insurance provider, and any other legal or financial institutions to update your address.
+You should also now contact your bank, homeowners or renters insurance provider, and any other legal or financial institutions to update your address.

 Moving day is right around the corner!